 Retaliation against any student using this complaint process is strictly prohibited.
 A complaint of retaliation will be promptly investigated, will constitute separate charges, and will be handled in the same manner as discrimination and other grievance complaints.

 - Step 1: Discuss your issue with the appropriate instructor, staff member, or administrative manager.

 - Step 2: If you are not satisfied with outcome of the discussion, you can request your complaint be filed with an ombudsperson, dean, or department-designated resolution person.

 - Step 3: If you remain unsatisfied or the complaint remains unresolved, you can file a grievance with the University's Office of Student Relations.
-Grievance forms may be obtained from an ombudsperson, center director, dean, or department-designated resolution person and emailed to the following email address: email@example.com.
+Grievance forms may only be obtained from an ombudsperson, dean, or department-designated resolution person.
+A grievance should be emailed to the following email address: email@example.com.

 Note: If you file a complaint through an outside agency or with a University executive, your complaint will be directed to the Office of Student Relations.
 External agencies generally expect you to have exhausted Purdue Global's complaint resolution process first.
 If your complaint is the subject of a formal external inquiry or legal action, the application of steps 1 through 3 of Purdue Global's grievance/appeal process will be suspended until the external inquiry or action is completed.

 There is a 2-year statute of limitations to file a grievance.
 A grievance will not be reviewed or investigated if it is filed more than 2 years after the student’s last day of attendance.

 Purdue Global will maintain records of all grievances and their resolutions for a period of no less than 3 years.